bluesky-social/atproto-website/content/guides/overview.md

   - Scale is achieved through crawling indexers, similar to Web search engines
 ---

-# Authenticated Transport Protocol (ATP) Overview
+# Protocol Overview

-ATP is a protocol for large-scale distributed social applications.
+The **Authenticated Transfer Protocol**, aka **ATP**, aka **@ Protocol**, is a protocol for large-scale distributed social applications.
 Its primary function is to exchange [signed data repositories](/guides/data-repos).
 These repositories are collections of user records which include posts, comments, likes, follows, media blobs, etc.

 ATP syncs the repositories in a federated networking model.
 Federation was chosen to ensure the network is convenient to use and reliably available.
 Commands are sent between servers using [HTTPS + XRPC](/specs/xrpc).